Us Against ‘Those People’

 Identity politics extends beyond the ways political operatives divide and manipulate people along lines of race, sex, religion, etc. In addition to exploiting our group membership to try to get us to vote or otherwise act the way they want, they also invoke unwanted identities to undermine our ability to think critically.
 Quoting other shame researchers, Dr. Brené Brown describes unwanted identities as "characteristics that undermine our vision of our 'ideal' selves."
 People naturally try to distance themselves from these traits, affiliations, or characteristics in order to avoid negative judgments or discrimination that can seriously threaten our well-being.
 Savvy cause marketers and political operatives understand this, which is why they exploit our fear of being seen as one of 'those people' to nudge us into supporting whatever Current Thing™ boosts their fundraising and political prospects.

-Invoking unwanted identities is not only a divide-and-conquer tactic that simultaneously pits their supporters against everyone else (a tactic that fosters relationship-festering contempt among families and community members, to say nothing of stoking political violence).
+Invoking unwanted identities is not only a divide-and-conquer tactic that pits their supporters against everyone else (a tactic that fosters relationship-festering contempt among families and community members, to say nothing of stoking political violence).
 It’s also an effective means of getting supporters and would-be critics to self-censor and stop asking inconvenient questions lest they, too, be publicly identified as deplorable garbage and potentially lose their friends and family, their jobs, their businesses, their physical safety, or whatever other punishment the self-righteous mob conjures up.

 In-group/out-group dynamics are powerful drivers of human behavior because we are social beings wired to care about group membership for reasons of basic survival.
 But in our divisive digital age, that primal fear of not-belonging can be easily exploited to trick us into protecting even fictitious or trivial group associations that benefit political power players far more than ourselves.
 For instance, most Democratic Party leaders gain far more power and money from black voters than we get from them, or from the racial label we’ve been conditioned to invest our identity in.
 Yet many of us continue to prop them up with our free labor, donations, and votes for fear of being labeled an “Uncle Tom” or “getting our Black card revoked,” even as their policies undermine far more valuable things like our faith, our families, and our freedom.
 (Fortunately, a small-but-growing number of black voters are rejecting this manipulation.)